qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 Importing a delimited text file
 -------------------------------

-Delimited text file (e.g. :file:`.csv`, :file:`.txt`) can be loaded in QGIS using the tools described above.
+Delimited text file (e.g. :file:`.txt`,:file:`.csv`, :file:`.dat`, :file: `.wkt`)
+can be loaded in QGIS using the tools described above.
 However, loaded this way, it'll show up like a simple table data.
 Sometimes, delimited text files can contain geometric data you'd want to visualize; this is what the |addDelimitedTextLayer|:guilabel:`Add Delimited Text Layer` is designed for.

 Click the |dataSourceManager| :sup:`Open Data Source Manager` icon to open the